andrerodi/androd-webserver/static/projects/1_bachelor.md

 --- A tool that retrieves structured data endpoints from a S7 PLC via OPC-UA subscriptions

---- Storage of all structured data points inside a self hosted InfluxDB instance
+--- Storage of all structured data points to a self hosted InfluxDB instance

 --- Visualization of stored data using self hosted Grafana application